 Noodle Salad

-434 grams deep-fried tofu, thinly sliced
+434 g deep-fried tofu, thinly sliced

 Garnish and Individual Seasonings